punchplatform/kooker/README.md

 Elastic, Minio, Clickhouse.. using a tool called *kastctl* so that you can start kubernetes applications in minutes on any laptop as long as you have docker installed.

-Kooker is developed by the Punch Team with best-effort support and is not included officially in Punch product.
+Kooker is developed by Punch and Kast Teams with best-effort support.
 We encourage you to contribute.

 * [Kooker Essential Design](#kooker-essential-design)
 * [Getting Started](#getting-started)